Blue Streak (missile): Development

-In 1955–1956, the rocket motors were test-fired at The Needles Batteries on the Isle of Wight.
+In 1955–1956, the rocket motors were test-fired at High Down Rocket Test Site on the Isle of Wight.
 As no site in Britain provided enough space for test flights, a test site was established at Woomera, South Australia.

 Cancellation as a military project

 Doubts arose as the cost escalated from the first tentative figure of £50 million submitted to the Treasury in early 1955, to £300 million in late 1959.
 Its detractors in the civil service claimed that the programme was crawling along when compared with the speed of development in the US and the Soviet Union.

 Estimates within the Civil Service for completion of the project ranged from a total spend of £550 million to £1.3 billion, as different ministers were set on either abandoning or continuing the project.

 The project was unexpectedly cancelled in April 1960.
 Whitehall opposition grew, and it was cancelled on the ostensible grounds that it would be too vulnerable to a first-strike attack.
 Admiral of the Fleet Lord Mountbatten had spent considerable effort arguing that the project should be cancelled at once in favour of the Navy being armed with nuclear weapons, capable of pre-emptive strike.

 Some considered the cancellation of Blue Streak to be not only a blow to British military-industrial efforts, but also to Commonwealth ally Australia, which had its own vested interest in the project.

 The British military transferred its hopes for a strategic nuclear delivery system to the Anglo-American Skybolt missile, before the project's cancellation by the United States as its ICBM programme reached maturity.
 The British instead purchased the Polaris system from the Americans, carried in British-built submarines.